 Its Doom.
 Need I say anymore?
 Probably not, but here it goes anyway.
 Considered the godfather of first-person shooters, 1993’s sci-fi horror classic saw an unnamed, muted marine armed with an arsenal of weapons fit for taking down whatever the depths of Hell could throw at him.
 It is placed in the top 3 darkest games in an article by https://www.mysteryblock.com/xbox-360-ce-emulate-xbox-360-controller-on-windows/ for its graphic violence and a satanic setting.
 It seemed only fit that Doom would go hand in hand with the heavy metal genre of music.
 Which it did, with soundtracks in-game inspired by the likes of Slayer and Alice in Chains, all the way up to 2016’s reboot of the game featuring some of the finest thrash riffs you’ll find in the gaming industry.

 “DECAPITAAAAATIOOOON!” yells protagonist Jack Black in this, probably the most metal of video games.
 On his journey from humble roadie to rock icon, Jack interacts with metal gods such as Ozzy Osbourne, Lemmy (R.I.P) and Rob Halford in his quest for supremacy.
 2009’s Action adventure/strategy hybrid was accompanied by a hefty (and heavy!) music score combining a wide variety of speed metal, black metal and industrial metal to please every breed of metal fanatic.
 Anthems from King Diamond, Enslaved, Scorpions, and Testament to name a few showcased a collaboration that would make any fan of both gaming and heavy music grinning from start to finish.

 Honourable mentions have to go out to the likes of Guitar Hero for obvious reasons, Devil May Cry (you can chop people up…with a guitar!) and Castlevania, simply because castles and vampires are totally metal.
 So if your ears aren’t too preoccupied in the multiplayer party chat banter of who fornicated who’s mother last night, then the games given on the list a go, which will hopefully satisfy your hunger for aggressive music accompanying top notch gaming.
+If you are interested in making some money as you play your favorite game, you can check out twitch monetization for some great advises and tips.
 Rock on!